codemasterg/monitor/README.md

 Planned enhancements:

 - Operational Schedule: allows user to specify when sensor should be auto disabled / enabled.
-This is useful when you know you will be in the area being monitored on a regular basis.
+This is useful when you know you will be in the area being monitored on a regular schedule.

 - Add USB triggered Nerf toy that activates when motion detected.